 Every business needs a robust financing plan.
 For small businesses, any decision on financing is probably one of the most critical turning points for the short and long term.
-It is essential part of the financial management scheme that every business should have, which I have covered in my previous article.
+It is an essential part of the financial management scheme that every business should have, which I have covered in my previous article.

 In order to create a business financing plan, or BFP in short, there are two very important questions to answer:

-First question is — “What are the long-term and short-term funding requirements of the business?”
+The first question is — “What are the long-term and short-term funding requirements of the business?”